terrorizer1980/gatsby-blog/demo/content/posts/blog/how-to-install-linux-ubuntu-or-kali-in-windows-10-without-dual-boot-virtualbox-vmware.md

 ![add-exclusion](/assets/add-exclusion.png "adding exclusion in windows security")

-If you ever want to remove this exclusion, simply click on the down arrow beside the folder location, and click "Remove."
+If you ever want to remove this exclusion, simply click on the down arrow beside the folder location, and click "**Remove**."

 With the Windows Defender exclusion in place, you're ready to get started with your ethical hacking.
 Not much comes preinstalled in this version, so install tools you wish to use from the Kali repository as you normally would with the **apt-get** command.
 Click here for detailed tutorial for installing all kali linux tools.